Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/gateway-runtime-aws.md

 {{site.konnect_short_name}}.
 The Runtime Manager keeps track of all runtime instances associated with the {{site.konnect_saas}} account.

-When you create an AWS runtime instance, runtime manager provides a pre-populated template for the runtime instance in AWS.
+Runtime Manager provides a pre-populated template for a runtime instance in AWS.
 This template creates the following resources in AWS:
 * Amazon VPC along with internet gateway
 * Secret
 * Amazon EC2 instances (key pair, role, profile)